fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `multi_factor_authentication` - Enforce all login methods to require an additional authentication factor (default = optional).
 * `ssl_min_proto_version` - Minimum supported protocol version for SSL/TLS connections (default = TLSv1.2).
 * `autorun_log_fsck` - Enable/disable automatic log partition check after ungraceful shutdown.
+* `log_fsck_timeout` - Configure the maximum the number of seconds the FortiGate unit waits while the file system check is in progress before allowing the boot process to complete and the system fully is operational.
+Zero seconds means the FortiGate unit waits until the file system check is complete (0 - 3600, default = 300).
 * `dst` - Enable/disable daylight saving time.
 * `timezone` - Number corresponding to your time zone from 00 to 86.
 Enter set timezone ? to view the list of time zones and the numbers that represent them.
 * `traffic_priority` - Choose Type of Service (ToS) or Differentiated Services Code Point (DSCP) for traffic prioritization in traffic shaping.